List of Yu-Gi-Oh! GX characters: Main characters

-In the first season, Jaden's excellence in dueling lead him to become one of the Spirit Key holders, a responsibility given to the best duelists in the school, who are meant to guard the Spirit Keys from the Shadow Riders who wish to resurrect the Sacred Beasts.
-In the second season, Jaden fights against the Society of Light, a cult like organization that wishes to brainwash the world.
-It also is revealed that Jaden possesses an ability called the Gentle Darkness, a power that was created to balance out the light.
-The Gentle Darkness also gives Jaden special powers such as the ability to communicate with Duel Spirits, most often conversing with Winged Kuriboh, a card he received from Yugi Mutou on the day of his entrance exam.
+In the first season, Jaden's excellence in dueling leads him to become one of the Spirit Key holders, a responsibility given to the best duelists in the school to guard the Spirit Keys from the Shadow Riders who seek to resurrect the Sacred Beasts.
+In the second season, Jaden fights against the Society of Light, a cult like organization that seeks to brainwash the world, and is revealed to possess Gentle Darkness, a power that was created to balance out the light.
+The Gentle Darkness also gives Jaden special powers such as the ability to communicate with Duel Spirits, most often with Winged Kuriboh, a card he received from Yugi Muto on the day of his entrance exam.
 In the third season, Jaden and his friends are transported to an alternate dimension where duel monsters are real.
-While in an alternate dimension, Jaden falls into despair after seeing his friends sacrificed and becomes possessed by the Supreme King, a ruthless and merciless ruler and the original wielder of the Gentle Darkness.
-After being released from his possession, Jaden learns that he is the reincarnation of the Supreme King and that Yubel, a duel Monster that was the Supreme King's guardian and the mastermind behind the alternate dimension, is bounded to the Supreme King by prophecy.
-In order to fulfill the prophecy and cleanse Yubel of her corruption caused by the light, Jaden decides to fuse himself with Yubel.
-Afterwards, he has gained the powers of both the Supreme King and Yubel with the ability to make duel monsters come alive, see visions of the future, resist supernatural powers (such as hypnosis) and the ability to generate wind.
+While there, Jaden falls into despair after seeing his friends sacrificed and becomes possessed by the Supreme King, a ruthless and merciless ruler and the original wielder of the Gentle Darkness.
+After being released from his possession, Jaden learns that he is the reincarnation of the Supreme King and that Yubel, a duel Monster that was the Supreme King's guardian and the mastermind behind the alternate dimension, is bound to the Supreme King by prophecy.
+In order to fulfill the prophecy and cleanse Yubel of her corruption caused by the light, Jaden decides to fuse himself with Yubel, gaining the powers of both the Supreme King and Yubel and possessing the ability to bring duel monsters to life, see visions of the future, resist supernatural powers such as hypnosis, and generate wind.
 He is described as someone who is "not human."
-After his time in the alternate dimension and his fusion with Yubel, Jaden's original happy and easy going personality turns serious and aloof.
-He no longer finds dueling fun and wishes to only duel when he needs to.
-He bears a great amount of guilt for all the misfortunes his friends and others had to go through and finds himself trying to distance himself from others.
-In the fourth season, Jaden battles against "Nightshroud" who preys on everybody's negative emotions and wishes to engulf humanity into his Darkness Realm.
-His serious personality eventually begins to revert to his old personality with the help of his friends and Yugi Mutou whom he got to duel.
+Afterwards, Jaden's original happy and easygoing personality turns serious and aloof, as he no longer finds dueling fun and wishes to only duel when he needs to, and finds himself trying to distance himself from others after bearing guilt for the misfortunes his friends and others endured.
+In the fourth season, Jaden battles against Nightshroud, who preys on people's negative emotions and wishes to engulf humanity into his Darkness Realm, and begins to return to his old personality with the help of his friends and Yugi Mutou, who he gets to duel.

 He specializes in using Fusion Monsters, his main deck being the Elemental Heroes, monsters based on comic superheroes with his signature being "Elemental Hero Flame Wingman."
-Jaden later switches decks to a "Neo-Spacian"-based one, monsters based on alien creatures drawn by Jaden when he was younger.
-The Neo-Spacians use contact fusion (fusion without the need of a fusion card) to fuse "Elemental Hero Neos", his new signature card, to create a new Fusion monster.
+Jaden later switches decks to a "Neo-Spacian"-based one, monsters based on alien creatures drawn by Jaden when he was younger which use contact fusion, fusion without the need of a fusion card, to fuse "Elemental Hero Neos", his new signature card, and create a new Fusion monster.
 He later combines the two decks together.